mongodb/specifications/source/auth/auth.rst

 MUST obtain the ``access_key``, ``secret_key`` and ``security_token`` which will be used during the `Signature Version 4 Signing Process
 <https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html?shortFooter=true>`_.

+Caching Credentials
+___________________
+Credentials fetched by the driver using AWS endpoints MUST be cached and reused to avoid hitting rate limitations.
+The "Expiration" field must be stored and used to determine when to clear the cache.
+If the "Expiration" is within 5 minutes of the current UTC time, the cache must be cleared.
+If AWS authentication fails for any reason, the cache must be cleared.

 -------------------------
 Connection String Options
 -------------------------